Ovid/Search-Typesense/README.md

 # DESCRIPTION

+**ALPHA CODE**.
+The interface can and will change without warning.

-This is a simple interface to the [Typesense](https://typesense.org/) search engine.
+This is an interface to the [Typesense](https://typesense.org/) search engine.
 Most methods will do one of three things:

 - Return results as defined in the Typesense documentation (listed per section)